mariadb-corporation/MaxScale/Getting-Started/Configuration-Guide.md

 ### Passwd

 The passwd parameter provides the password information for the above user and may be either a plain text password or it may be an encrypted password.
 See the section on encrypting passwords for use in the MaxScale.cnf file.
-This user must be capable of connecting to the backend database and executing the SQL statement `SELECT user, host, password,Select_priv FROM mysql.user`.
+This user must be capable of connecting to the backend database and executing these SQL statements to load database names and grants from the backends:

-and additionally these SQL statements loading database names and database grants.
+* `SELECT user, host, password,Select_priv FROM mysql.user`.
 * `SELECT user, host, db FROM mysql.db`
 * `SELECT * FROM INFORMATION_SCHEMA.SCHEMATA`
 * `SELECT GRANTEE,PRIVILEGE_TYPE FROM INFORMATION_SCHEMA.USER_PRIVILEGES`

-**enable_root_user**
+**`enable_root_user`**

 This parameter controls the ability of the root user to connect to MaxScale and hence onwards to the backend servers via MaxScale.